rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

 #### Update a pipeline

-To update a pipeline, send the updated configuration along with the pipeline ID:
+To update the pipeline configuration, use its ID and send the updated data:

 ```sh
 curl -X 'PUT' \